wakco/ServiceLogin/README.md

 ServiceLogin is based on ZNC's q module, using ideas from the q module, and combining them with ideas from TOTP login, and Login on Connect ZNC Perl modules I wrote: https://halo.wak.co.nz/ZNC-ULoCTOTP (note: private https certificate will require acceptance).

+To come:
+Option for +x! (connect with hidden host only if login valid, i.e. no X, disconnect) Attempt to recover nickname